-Susan Morgan is the executive director of Global Network Initiative (GNI), a nonprofit which developed a set of human rights principles for technology companies.
+Susan Morgan is the former executive director of Global Network Initiative (GNI), a nonprofit which developed a set of human rights principles for technology companies.
 She joined the GNI on June 1, 2010.

 Previously, Morgan spent six years in British Telecommunication's (BT) corporate responsibility (CR) team, most recently heading the strategy, policy, and business planning team.
 In her most recent role she had responsibility for managing BT's CR risks; the business case for CR; the development of BT's CR story; sustainability reporting, and developing the direction for BT in relation to the low carbon economy.